jackyng88/deploying-app-to-openshift/readme.md

 ```shell
 oc apply -f application-secret.yaml
 ```
+- Great now we've created the necessary secrets for connecting our Quarkus application to a Kafka Cluster.

 ## Deployment from a Github Repository and the OpenShift Web UI
 - This deployment path will have you push your project or application to Github.
 OpenShift will then kick off a build from your the Dockerfile from the repository.